McTavishLab/physcraper/docs/mds/quick-start.md

 #### *Find a starting tree with your taxon of interest*

 For this example we will use a tree that is already in the Open Tree of Life database.
-You can find more details about finding a tree to update at the [Start section](https://physcraper.readthedocs.io/en/latest/find_trees.html) of this documentation.
+You can find more details about finding a tree to update at the [start section](https://physcraper.readthedocs.io/en/latest/find-trees.html) of this documentation.

 To find trees containing your taxon of interest (e.g. 'Malvaceae') on OpenTree use: